wallali/watsn-conversation-tool/Readme.md

 `watsncv search --only --intents --pretty car_workspace.json hello`

+`watsncv search --context <context variable> --pretty car_workspace.json` Will search for nodes that contain the search string within its context object (if exists)

 `watsncv search -h` will show you all search options.

 To search for a specific node within your JSON file, you need the `m` or `--node` flags.